gabri3llp/dv200_keyboardlickers_studentslide/README.md

 This frontend connects to a Node.js + Express backend with a MongoDB database.
 Make sure the backend server is running before starting the frontend.
 API requests are made to the backend to handle authentication, listings, messages, cart, and admin operations.

 ---

-## Notes

-- Environment variables (API base URL, etc.) should be stored in a `.env` file at the root.
-See `.gitignore` — this file is excluded from version control.
-- The `dist/` folder is generated on build and is also excluded from version control.